 Eligible commercial entities can visit the KICA Commercial Pass Office at Beachwalker Center beginning April 26 to receive their PGA credential.
-During the PGA Championship, all requests for passes will be routed to a temporary pass office location at The Island Center/Ace Hardware shopping center (3700 Betsy Kerrison Parkway, Johns Island) to pick up their gate pass and special-event credential.
+During the week of the PGA Championship, all requests for passes will be routed to a temporary pass office location at The Island Center/Ace Hardware shopping center (3700 Betsy Kerrison Parkway, Johns Island) to pick up their gate pass and special-event credential.
 These businesses should be aware that delays are likely and plan accordingly.

 No On-street Parking

 During the event, there will be no on-street parking on Kiawah.
 If you are hosting an event in your home during the week of the PGA Championship which will require on-street guest parking, please contact KICA Security at [email protected].
 Security will approve parking for member parties and events on a case-by-case basis and inform patrol.